 HubSpot is one of the most widely used marketing automation platforms, and it has recently integrated several AI features into its ecosystem.
 These systems analyze customer behavior across websites, email campaigns, and CRM databases to personalize marketing interactions.

 HubSpot’s AI tools help marketers identify high-quality leads through predictive scoring models.
-These models analyze user activity such as website visits, email engagement, and product interactions to determine which prospects are most likely to convert.

 Another capability involves automated content personalization.
 The platform can dynamically adjust website messages, email campaigns, and promotional offers based on a user’s previous interactions with the brand.